NandhanaR96/PRODIGY_CS_03/README.md

    - Inspired by best practices in password security.
    - Thanks to the open-source community for their contributions and support.

+# Sample Output

+Enter a password to assess its strength: password123! password123!

+Password Strength: Strong
+Feedback:
+- Password should contain at least one uppercase letter.

 ## Contact

 For any questions or feedback, please reach out to nnandhana96@gmail.com .